natomato/codercises/README.md

 ## Programming Challenges

 A list of small programming excercises to keep the coding skills sharp.
+We will be victoooooorious!

 ### Setting up Cloud9 IDE
 1. create git repo and clone to workspace